UOA-CS732-SE750-Students-2023/cs732-se75-assignment-shubh3010/README.md

 ## Install Node Modules

-Please run the command 'npm install' to install node modules required for the project Make sure to run the command inside tech-demo-shubham folder
+Please run the command 'npm install' to install node modules required for the project

 ## Run the Code